 Getting into your Subconscious

-Addiction triggers live deep within the subconscious “fight or flight” areas of our minds.
-They are unhealthy coping methods based on old hurts and lies that have become part of us.
-Through meditation we can start transforming this brokenness.
+Our addiction triggers live deep within the subconscious “fight or flight” areas of our minds.
+These unhealthy coping methods are based on the old hurts and lies that have become part of us.
+Through meditation, we can start transforming this brokenness.

-Practicing meditation calm our thinking and shed the busyness of our brains, which both physically and mentally transforms our brains and our consciousness.
+Practicing meditation calms our thinking and sheds the busy-ness of our brains, which both physically and mentally transforms our brains and our consciousness.

 Consistency is key.
-Try meditating first thing in the morning and/or at a consistent time at night.
+Try meditating first thing in the morning and / or at a consistent time at night.
 Short, regular meditations are more productive than long sessions every few weeks.
-Try for 5 minutes a day and add 1 minutes each week.
+Try meditating for 5 minutes a day and add 1 minute each week.

-Listen to your breathing and feel yourself inhale and exhale deeply through a few breaths, until you start to feel you thought processes calm and your body relax.
+Listen to your breathing.
+Feel yourself inhale and exhale deeply, through a few breaths, until you start to feel your thought processes calm and your body relax.

-Remember the feeling of being filled by the Holy Spirit while you are concentrating on your breathing.
-Pull this sensation down through your mind and body and ask the Holy Spirit to fill you again.
+Remember the feeling of being filled by the Holy Spirit, while you are concentrating on your breathing.
+Pull this sensation down through your mind and body.
+Ask the Holy Spirit to fill you again.